1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 ## Gravesite Care and Family History

 Friends of Toowong Cemetery can help locate and photograph a gravesite, and, with family permission, clean the gravesite and re-letter the headstone.
 If you have a story or photo to share, we'd love to add it to our collection. **Need help?
-[Get in touch](mailto:president@fotc.au]**
+[Get in touch](mailto:president@fotc.au)**